 Mauen and Manta Point

-While I had heard many divers talk of seeing 15 or more mantas on a single dive, I unfortunately saw not a single one.
-This was very disappointing though not entirely surprising, as I’ve had bad luck in finding mantas ever since I started diving (and I haven’t been succesful in seeing one yet).
+While I had heard many divers talk of seeing 15 or more mantas on a single dive, I sadly saw not a single one.
+This was disappointing though somehow not entirely surprising, as I’ve had bad luck in finding mantas ever since I started diving.
 One time in the Philippines I even went into extreme currents and had to use hooks to attach to the reef and prevent myself from drifting away — alas, no mantas.
 These creatures are fast becoming my Captain Ahab obsession.
-If I had been able to stay longer in Labuan Bajo, I surely would have tried again!
+If I had been able to stay longer in Labuan Bajo, I surely would have tried a few more times.